houchengbin/ABRW/README.md

 node_id1 label(s)

 ## Acknowledgement
 Thanks to Zeyu DONG for helpful discussions.
-And thanks to the excellent project https://github.com/thunlp/OpenNE, so that we can have a good starting point to carry on our project.
+And thanks to [the excellent project](https://github.com/thunlp/OpenNE), so that we can have a good starting point to carry on our project.